sbonner0/GraphFingerprintComparison/README.md

 # Graph Fingerprint Comparison Code -
 A repository for the graph finger print comparison code, written in Python using the Graph-Tool pacakge.
+The paper entiteld Efficient Comparison of Massive Graphs Through The Use Of ‘Graph Fingerprints’ which this is the code for can be found here - http://www.mlgworkshop.org/2016/

 This code can be used to compare two graph based upon their fingerprint.